Celebrate the connection between Aboriginal culture and whale migration in a free festival at Vaucluse House

 On the Vaucluse Estate there is a series of distinctive ceremonial engravings, carved thousands of years ago, which depict the migration of whales.
 The engravings tell a story of Aboriginal connection to country and the whale migration signifies revitalisation and birth of a new generation.

 The Whale Festival invites visitors to share and preserve this history through the tradition of stories, dance and ceremony.
-Gorawarl Jerrawongarla woman Aunty Julie Freeman will lead a welcome ceremony and Dwayne ‘Naja’ Bannon-Harrison will conduct a smoking ceremony, which will be followed by performances from Ngaran Nagaran and Djaadjawan Dancers.
+Aunty Vivian Mason, from Yuin Country, will lead the Welcome to Country and Dwayne ‘Naja’ Bannon-Harrison will conduct a smoking ceremony, which will be followed by performances from Ngaran Nagaran Cultural Awareness group and Djaadjawan Dancers.

 Fred's Bush Tucker will cook up local fish, which provides a cultural connection to the harbour for the Birrabirragal people, and colonial gastronomer Jacqui Newling will cook up whaler’s ‘pot luck’ seafood stew referencing Sydney’s early whaling industry.

 It's free to attend, but you'll need to register online before the day.